charles-mills/rHitman/README.md

 A hitman contract management system for Garry's Mod DarkRP servers, featuring a custom, user-friendly UI and robust contract handling.
 A comprehensive configuration system is provided to customize the addon to your server's needs - including price ranges, contract duration, and maximum active contracts per player.

-The addon has been designed with the intent of being a "premium" addon, whilst remaining free, open-source, and actively maintained.
-Contributions are always welcome and appreciated.

 ## Features

 - **Modern User Interface**